tomthornt0n/lucerna_old/README.md

-# Lucerna Engine
+# Lucerna

-A minimalist 2D game framework implemented in (mostly) C89*, in very early stages of development.
+A game from scratch in C for learning purposes.

 ## features:
 * Basic metaprogramming